With nary a product in sight, an elk pair and a moose peer from a diorama of North American fauna at Cabela's.

 Case in point: Steve Bradley, an electrical engineer from Coeur d'Alene, Idaho, is a whiz at calculus, but he's not exactly the second coming of Davy Crockett.
 Still, he recently brought his 7-year-old daughter, Isabelle, to the Cabela's in Post Falls, Idaho.
 Taking in the view, Isabelle popped the ultimate existential question: "How do they get the animals to stay so still?"
 Deciding to skip an explanation of life, death, and taxidermy, Bradley bought her an ice cream cone instead.
 She later raved about the outing.

-Plans for a new Cabela's to open May 14 in Billings, Mont., have been generating buzz in the northern mountain states.
+Plans for a new Cabela's to open in 2009 in Billings, Mont., have been generating buzz in the northern mountain states.
 I decided to jump the gun and head to the outlet in Lehi, Utah.
 (The Web site cabelas.com maps all 28 locations.)
 The 177,000-square-foot store, 20 miles south of Salt Lake City, is among the region's largest.
 It's two stories tall, with a mountain view from the parking lot and, as I would soon discover, enough animals to sink an ark.

 Sure, I was expecting taxidermy.
 But this?
 I walked through the doors, looked up, and saw a V-shaped squadron of Canada geese swooping in for a landing.
 Straight ahead stood the Mountain, a 30-foot-tall fiberglass monolith teeming with what had once been life.
 A bull moose peered from behind realistic autumn foliage.
 A lynx in full extension chased a snowshoe hare beside a waterfall.
 On the side of the mountain, a polar bear reared up a few feet from an arctic wolf that clearly had designs on a nearby musk ox.
 A nearly hidden mountain lion surveyed a group of big-horn sheep as an obviously startled prairie dog plunged into its hole, its tail end sticking out for eternity.